Vivo Y22t price in Pakistan & detailed

 Vivo has just launched the budget-friendly Y22 series, offering impressive features, and it will be available in the market soon.

-The smartphone is powered by a Qualcomm Snapdragon 768 chipset and a 1.8 GHz octa-core processor.
-The GPU is called the Adreno 620.

-It comes with 6 or 8 GB of RAM and 128 GB of internal storage space.

-The device has a 6.5-inch IPS LCD capacitive touchscreen display with a resolution of 720 x 1600 pixels.
+The phone has a 6.5-inch IPS LCD capacitive touchscreen display with a resolution of 720 x 1600 pixels.

+The smartphone includes 6 or 8 GB of RAM and 128 GB of internal storage space.

-The phone features a triple camera setup on the back with an LED flash
+The device features a triple camera setup on the back with an LED flash

 Vivo Y22t price in Pakistan